datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![line plot](../fig/08_line_plot.png)

-Although the latter requires a little bit more code to create the same plot, the advantage is that we now have **full control** of where the plot axis are placed, and we can easily add new items or, for example, more than one axis to the figure and adapt the labels:
+Although the latter approach requires a little bit more code to create the same plot, the advantage is that we now have **full control** of where the plot axis are placed, and we can easily add new items or, for example, more than one axis to the figure and adapt the labels:

 ~~~
 fig, ax1 = plt.subplots() # prepare a matplotlib figure